NOIA Network (NOIA) Price Reaches $0.28 on Major Exchanges

-NOIA Network (CURRENCY:NOIA) traded flat against the dollar during the one day period ending at 17:00 PM Eastern on March 9th.
-NOIA Network has a total market cap of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last day.
-In the last week, NOIA Network has traded flat against the dollar.
-One NOIA Network coin can currently be bought for $0.28 or 0.00001408 BTC on exchanges.
+NOIA Network (NOIA) traded flat against the U.S. dollar during the 1-day period ending at 9:00 AM ET on March 15th.
+NOIA Network has a market capitalization of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last day.
+One NOIA Network coin can currently be bought for approximately $0.28 or 0.00001408 BTC on major exchanges.
+During the last week, NOIA Network has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.